ppy/osu-wiki/news/2022/2022-03-07-community-meetings-recap.md

 Recently, the format of these meetings has changed slightly in an effort to be both more concise and targeted (as they tended to drag on and become a bit sprawling in terms of the topics covered), and also to get more people involved in hosting them.

-[DigitalHypno](https://osu.ppy.sh/users/4384207) has stepped up as the first of hopefully many hosts for these new short-form meetings, which started back in February in response to outcry regarding a temporary change made to the score multipliers in lazer.
+::DigitalHypno::{ user-id=4384207 } has stepped up as the first of hopefully many hosts for these new short-form meetings, which started back in February in response to outcry regarding a temporary change made to the score multipliers in lazer.

 If you missed [that meeting](https://www.youtube.com/watch?v=d66pU5lsHvE), here's a (very) quick rundown of what was talked about: